hainguyenp207/coffee-backend-restful/README.md

-# Spring Boilerplate

 # Technologies
 * Spring Boot
 * Spring Security
 * Hibernate
 * Hikari
 # Introduce
-In this project
+In this project. <br/>
-I custom authentication provider of Spring Security
+I custom authentication provider of Spring Security. </br>
 We can use ajax to login (Return Json Object), 3rparty authentication

 # How to usage